 Nowadays, when Machine Learning is all the rage, this lack of structured data is slowing down many AI projects due to the difficulties of automatically processing natural language.
 Here, Bitext’s technology helps tag all this unstructured data so that it can be processed and accessed by any machine at the blink of an eye.
 Our NLP Tools, which include services such as lemmatization, entity extraction or sentiment analysis; can transform chunks of text into structured data easy to analyze and access to.

 Undoubtedly, having a machine-readable website will help search engines find your content easier than ever making, at the same time, your site more attractive to customers.
-Stop thinking that it is a hard and time-consuming process, it will take you just 2 minutes to take a look at our real-time tools by trying our API.
 Remember, the sooner the better.
 Start moving!